ccaveros/ccaveros.github.io/about.md

 - Dispute Resolution
 - Multi-Method Research

-My research has been funded by the Institute of Computational and Data Sciences at Penn State and the La Caixa Foundation.
+My research has been supported by the Institute of Computational and Data Sciences at Penn State and the La Caixa Foundation.

 ## Education